gsoft-inc/github-guidelines/README.md

 ## NPM package author

-The packages author should match an rganization within GSoft or a product developed by GSoft.
+The packages author should match an organization within GSoft or a product developed by GSoft.

 Ex.